 The Gates Cambridge Scholarships are highly competitive full-cost scholarships awarded to outstanding applicants from outside the UK to pursue a postgraduate degree in any subject at the University of Cambridge.
 In many ways similar to the Rhodes, Marshall, and Mitchell Scholarships, as all emphasize intellectual ability, leadership and civic-mindedness, the Gates Cambridge differs in that it provides funding for postgraduate study at the University for the duration of the degree.

 The Scholarship was founded in 2001 with a $210 million gift by The Bill and Melinda Gates Foundation, whose major philanthropic foci are: health, equity, technology, and learning.
 The Gates Cambridge Scholarship program aims to build a global network of future leaders committed to improving the lives of others.

 The Gates Cambridge Scholarships are available for graduate study or for study for a second Bachelor’s Degree as an Affiliated Student at the University of Cambridge.
 Applicants from every country of the world, except the United Kingdom, are eligible to apply.

-Candidates should normally be under the age of 30.
 To qualify for the Gates Cambridge Scholarship, students must be admitted to Cambridge through the University’s normal academic procedures.
 Consequently, applicants must meet the academic criteria for admission specified by the University.
 Candidates must be well prepared for the course for which they are applying at Cambridge.
 To learn more about applying to Cambridge, visit their graduate admissions web site.

 All candidates must have, or expect to obtain before beginning study in Cambridge, a Bachelor degree, or its equivalent, from a recognized university.
 Candidates will be expected to have excellent transcripts with high GPA scores showing evidence of sustained achievement in study.